OzzysDen/Unity-Simple-Audio-Manager/README.md

 <li>If you want to use same <b>AudioManager</b> in all of your scenes tick DontDestroy on the prefab.
 This will make the prefab Singleton pattern.
 If you want to make it a Singleton I recommend putting the <b>AudioManager</b> in your starting scene only.
 <li>You'll find another prefab in the same directory called <b>AudioPlayer</b>.
 This prefab has the <b>AudioSource</b> component, which is responsible for playing any Audio in your game.
 And it is pooled to save memory and resources.
 This means an instance of <b>AudioPlayer</b> will be created anytime there is no any empty (not playing) <b>AudioPlayer</b> prefab exists under <b>AudioManager</b>.
 Once a <b>AudioPlayer</b> is created it won't be destroyed, any of them will be used repeatedly.
 <li>There is AudioFiles ScriptableObject called <b>Audio Data</b> in Assets\AudioManagerByOzzysDen directory.
 Here you have to set your audio clip files in the list.
+<li>This asset was intended to play Sound FX but you also use it to play game music as well.
+You just have to tick isLoop to play the game music in a loop.
+There will be a pseudo random Music Player I will share in the future.
+I'll pass the link here as soon as it is ready.

 ![AudioData_img](https://user-images.githubusercontent.com/22709206/205247567-d78392db-4093-42ba-8e9a-21a730b43fce.png)